 A few more important words:

-Lastly, I use affiliate marketing to help support (fund) my time and efforts.
-If you happen to make a purchase after clicking though any links from Take Them Outside, I will be rewarded with a small commission.
+If you happen to make a purchase after clicking though any links from Take Them Outside, I will receive a small commission.
 There is no added cost to you as a consumer.
-Thanks for your support.

 Amazon specifically requests I tell you this: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.